mgoellnitz/coconat/README.md

 ## Future Options

-It would be fun to provide versions for e.g. JavaScript (coconat-js), .NET (CoCon.NET), or Go ("GoConAT") if someone would be willing to use and help to maintain them.
+It would be fun to provide versions for e.g. JavaScript (coconat.script) and Phython (coconat.python) were I already started to write some code and would accept any help.
+Other ideas include .NET (CoCon.NET) and Go ("GoConAT") - again if someone would be willing to use and help to maintain them.